Ri6461/Ri6461/README.md

 - 🌱 I’m currently learning the FastAPI framework with Python.
 - 💞️ I’m looking to collaborate on backend development projects.
 - 📫 How to reach me: [rabinpaudel6164@gmail.com](mailto:rabinpaudel6164@gmail.com)
-- I’m looking to join developer communities where I can learn, grow my skills, and connect with like-minded people.
-I’d love to network, collaborate on projects, and make great memories along the way.

 ## About Me